oaknorthbank/javascript-pairing-exercise/README.md

 ## Setup

-The exercise should not require the use of external dependencies except for `yarn` or `npm`, and at least `node` version 16.
+The exercise should not require the use of any external dependencies except for `yarn` or `npm`, and at least `node` version 20.

+Run `nvm install && nvm use` to install and use the required node version.

-If using `yarn`:
+And then if using `yarn`:

 - `yarn install` to install the dependencies
 - `yarn test` to run the `jest` tests